 Two famous cafés for the Montmartre artistic community

 With your back to the fountain in Place Pigalle, you will see a building painted blue called LCL.
 It is now a bank but used to be one of the two famous artistic cafés situated opposite each other in Place Pigalle.

 The café where the bank now is was called the Rat Mort (Dead Rat).
 Why dead rat?
 At the opening accounts say a dead rat was found in a beer pump or was it because the owners thought the name an intriguing and popular contrast to the Nouvelle Athènes (New Athens) café opposite?
 However it got its name the place soon became the recognised meeting point for artists seeking models.

 The clientele consisted of a bohemian set of artists, writers and journalists.
 Anarchists talked about anarchist ideals and, later in the evening, the lesbian community also met here.

 The place has become associated with a famous Toulouse-Lautrec painting In a Private Booth at The Rat Mort (in the Courtauld Institute, London) painted in 1899.
-The painting would have been executed in Toulouse Lautrec’s studio in 15 Avenue Frochot, just a stone’s through from here, where he had a studio at this time.
+The painting would have been executed in Toulouse Lautrec’s studio in 15 Avenue Frochot, just a stone’s throw from here, where he had a studio at this time.